 Mr. Sader was a patient at Manitoba Sanatorium back in 1952, and has since been on the sanatorium staff as a porter and kitchen helper.
 He will be returning to the staff as an orderly in the near future.

-More Patients ...
-More Staff
+More Patients

-With the opening of the fourth floor at the Manitoba Rehabilitation Hospital last month, the number of inpatients receiving rehabilit-
+....
+More Staff With the opening of the fourth floor at the Manitoba Rehabilitation Hospital last month, the number of inpatients receiving rehabilitative treatment climbed to 115 on December 7.